eunjijunekim/norm/README.md

 * &lt;sample dirs> : a file with the names of the sample directories with SAM file/alignment output (without path)
 * &lt;loc> : the path of the directory with the sample directories

-This will output the same number of rows from each file in each Sample Unique and NU directory of the same type.
+This will output the same number of rows from each file in each `sample_dir/Unique` and/or `sample_dir/NU` directory of the same type.

 ##### B. Concatenate head files